urqw/game_template/README.md

 * You can delete the .git directory and initialize the Git repository again to start your new game project from scratch.
 * You can edit the package data in the package.json file to match it to your new game project.
 * You can replace the license of this package with any other, as well as add or change other files.
+* You can set up a GitHub Actions workflow to automatically build and publish your game with the latest updates (see GitHub Actions Configuration).

 Workflow: